jeffrey-albertson/curriculum-vitae/README.md

 # curriculum-vitae

-The "Hello World!" program for Angular job-seekers.
+A "Hello World!" program for Angular job-seekers.